ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - formula1
       - hiking
     image: /img/aubrey-oldham.jpg
-    bio: >-
-      Aubrey is one of our Production Manager, bringing an incredible 40 years of experience in the electronics industry to the team.
-His expertise is instrumental in leading his team whilst driving continuous improvement to enhance operational efficiencies.

-      When he isn't busy on production, Aubrey enjoys walking, swimming, and motorsports, along with spending quality time with his family, including his stepdaughters and three grandchildren.
-He is also a passionate supporter of various charitable events and causes, always eager to give back to the community.
+    bio: Aubrey is our recently promoted Production Supervisor who brings a valuable wealth of knowledge and experience to the team with his phenomenal 40 years in the electronics industry.
+His role covers supervising 15 cable assembly operators, overseeing quality inspection, and proactively looking for areas to improve efficiencies.
+When he isn't busy on production, Aubrey enjoys his sporting passion of Motorsport - in particular Rallying, and he also likes to attend charity events to support many worthwhile causes.
   - name: Amanda Freeman
     jobtitle: Accounts Manager
     bio: >-
-      Amanda is a qualified and experienced Accounts professional who has been a vital part of the ASL team for over 10 years.
-She oversees all financial transactions and ensures accurate monthly P&L reporting, supporting the company’s efficient financial operations.
-Her extensive expertise in accounting makes her a key contributor to the company’s success.
+      Amanda is a qualified and committed Accounts professional who has been a valuable member of our team since she joined 10 years ago.
+With a wealth of knowledge and experience in Accounting, Amanda is responsible for all financial transactions and reporting on monthly P & L's.

-      When Amanda isn't focusing on finance, she enjoys nurturing her garden and creating a peaceful, beautiful home.
+      When Amanda isn't focusing on finance, she enjoys gardening and decorating her beautiful home!
     image: /img/amanda-freeman.jpg
     interests:
       - decorating
       - gardening
   - name: Gary Scowcroft
     jobtitle: Engineering Manager
-    bio: >-
-      Gary brings 45 years of invaluable experience in the Electronics and Cable Assembly industry.
-Since joining us in 2017, his vast knowledge has greatly enhanced our ability to win new business, guiding customers through project design development while ensuring a smooth transition from engineering to production.
+    bio: Gary has an impressive 40 years of experience in the Electronics & Cable Assembly Industry.
+Since he joined us in 2017, his phenomenal wealth of knowledge has transformed the way we win new business by working with customers and supporting them with project design development.
+He ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.

-      Gary is a devoted grandfather who enjoys hiking and rock climbing, embracing the challenges of the great outdoors.
-A lover of rock music, he also finds joy in attending live performances.
+      Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
     image: /img/gary-scowcroft.jpg
     interests:
       - hiking
       - climbing-wall
   - name: Adam Tunnah
     jobtitle: Sales Estimator
-    bio: >-
-      Adam is our Sales Estimator with over six years of experience at the company.
-Specialising in cost analysis and process optimisation, he plays a crucial role in maintaining business relationships and securing new opportunities.
-Adam’s expertise in cost structures and his ability to streamline processes make him an asset to the team.
-Adam is currently furthering his studies in Leadership & Management.

-      When Adam is not at work he loves following his favourite sports particularly football, basketball, Formula One, and darts and you may often find him unwinding with friends at his local pub.
+    bio: Adam is our bright and skilful Costing Engineer who has expertise in driving down product costs to secure new and existing business.
+With a close attention to detail, Adam is excellent at producing cost-effective costings through negotiating with the supply chain and having a clear understanding of production batch cards.
+Adam has hugely contributed towards winning new contracts and retaining existing customers.
+He is a passionate Tottenham Hotspur fan and a competitive Xbox gamer!
     image: /img/adam-tunnah.jpg
     interests:
       - football